clvrmktg/clvr/content/about-us/_index.md

 answer = "Absolutely.
 Whether you need a refresh or a complete rebuild, we can modernize your site and improve its performance."

 [[faqs.items]]
-question = "What’s included in your website pricing?" answer = "Our base packages cover design, development, hosting setup, domain configuration, and SEO-friendly structure.
+question = "What's included in your website pricing?" answer = "Our base packages cover design, development, hosting setup, domain configuration, and SEO-friendly structure.
 Add-ons like booking systems, blogs, or ecommerce can be included as needed."

 [[faqs.items]]